thycotic/ss-docs/remote-password-changing/office-365-heartbeat-rpc/config-oracle-db19c-hb-rpc.md

 This error occurs when the secret's database field does not match the Oracle SERVICE_NAME database.

-> **Note**: The default “Oracle Account” secret template's database field is looking for the Oracle SERVICE_NAME database.
-You can find that database’s location by reading the tnsnames.ora configuration file on your Oracle database server.
+> **Note**: The default "Oracle Account" secret template's database field is looking for the Oracle SERVICE_NAME database.
+You can find that database's location by reading the tnsnames.ora configuration file on your Oracle database server.

 **System.ArgumentException: Unable to find the requested .Net Framework Data Provider.
 It may not be installed.**